 Phone: (802) 287-8384

-Fields of Interest: Environmental history & policy, environmental justice, human dimensions of forest management
+Fields of Interest: environmental history & policy, environmental justice, cultural geography, political ecology

-Dissertation: "The Tangled Roots of the Appalachian Trail: A Social and Environmental History," University of Wisconsin-Madison, Nelson Institute for Environmental Studies, Forest & Wildlife Ecology (co-directed with Nancy Langston), 2008 (to be published as Tangled Roots: The Appalachian Trail and the History of U.S. Environmental Politics, University of Washington Press, expected fall 2013 or spring 2014).
+Dissertation: "The Tangled Roots of the Appalachian Trail: A Social and Environmental History," University of Wisconsin-Madison, Nelson Institute for Environmental Studies, Forest & Wildlife Ecology (co-directed with Nancy Langston), 2008 (published as Tangled Roots: The Appalachian Trail and the History of U.S. Environmental Politics, University of Washington Press, 2013).

 Milford B. Muskett